Row of terraced houses in UK

 Problems with heating older properties

 Improving the heating system in an old home can sometimes be a pain.
 Much of the problems which occur are usually due to ventilation and moisture.
-If you’re struggling to know which option would be best for you, be sure to speak to an expert so they can give you the right advice for your home specifically.
+If you’re unsure which option would be best for you, speak to an expert for the right advice for your home specifically.

 Get smart with your heating